codacy/codacy-checkstyle/src/main/resources/docs/description/InnerTypeLast.md

-Check nested (inner) classes/interfaces are declared at the bottom of the class after all method and field declarations.
+Checks nested (internal) classes/interfaces are declared at the bottom of the primary (top-level) class after all method and field declarations.